chriz2600/DreamcastHDMI/README.md

 - Fixed: Prevent OSD from picking up controller buttons while opening OSD.

+- ***Regarding WiFi connection and firmware updates:***

+    DCHDMI connects - when SSID and password are configured - to your local WiFi network immediately after startup, but it will not send out any information by itself, without you actually checking and/or downloading new firmware.

+    If you are connected to a network and access the `Firmware` -> `Check`/`Download` function, it sends out your desired firmware release (`master`/`develop`/...) and your IP address.
+No further personal data is sent: no serial number, no SSID/passwords/config data.

+    This can be easily verified by checking out the firmware/software here: [DreamcastHDMI](https://github.com/chriz2600/DreamcastHDMI)<br>
+    I encourage everyone to do so.
+If you want, you can easily build your own update server.
+Everything needed to do so is in this project.
+If you have questions, don't hesitate to contact me.

+    This firmware/software will always remain free and will always only send out the minimum information required to perform a firmware upgrade.

 #### 2019-08-09 *Firmware v3.0.4* (*Relaxed*)

 - Finally fixed: video output may not start on some systems